Please ensure you have the latest Sequans modem firmware for the best network compatibility. Instructions for this can be found here.

 For example to connect over LTE Cat M1 to Google's web server over secure SSL:

 import socket import ssl import time from network import LTE lte = LTE() # instantiate the LTE object lte.attach() # attach the cellular modem to a base station while not lte.isattached(): time.sleep(0.25) lte.connect() # start a data session and obtain an IP address while not lte.isconnected(): time.sleep(0.25) s = socket.socket() s = ssl.wrap_socket(s) s.connect(socket.getaddrinfo('www.google.com', 443)[-1]) s.send(b"GET / HTTP/1.0\r\n\r\n") print(s.recv(4096)) s.close() lte.disconnect() lte.dettach()

 This also applies to our MQTT and AWS examples.

-IMPORTANT: Once the LTE radio is initialized, it must be de-initialized before going to deepsleep in order to ensure minimum power consumption.
+IMPORTANT: Once the LTE radio is initialised, it must be de-initialised before going to deepsleep in order to ensure minimum power consumption.
 This is required due to the LTE radio being powered independently and allowing use cases which require the system to be taken out from deepsleep by an event from the LTE network (data or SMS received for instance).